 - Android/iOS/Mac/PC/Steam/Nintendo Switch/Raspberry Pi

 - Six-axis motion sensors

 - Adjustable buttons and sensitivity

-- Rechargeable battery with 20 hour life
+- Rechargeable battery with 20-hour life

 This remote is built to be highly versatile and is compatible with pretty much everything, from a high-powered PC to a basic Raspberry Pi.

-The remote is highly sensitive and highly modifiable.
+The remote is highly sensitive and modifiable.
 It uses six-axis motion sensors, so the remote knows just what you are doing, and you can modify the triggers and even the sensitivity of the joystick.
-Modify the vibration to get exactly the feedback that you want.
+Modify the vibration to get exactly the feedback you want.